redhat-openshift-ecosystem/operator-pipelines/README.md

 ## Operator Release pipeline
 The Release pipeline runs after the layers of validation (CI (optionally) and Hosted pipeline).
 It is used to certify and publish submitted bundle version.
-It is triggered by merging the submission pull request and sucessfully completes with updating the GitHub indicating published versions.
+It is triggered by a merged pull request and successfully completes once the bundle has been distributed to all relevant Operator catalogs and appears in the Red Hat Ecosystem Catalog.

 ### Installation